alexander-ratzan/alexander-ratzan.github.io/_pages/about.md

 More broadly, I’m curious about the intersection of natural and artificial intelligence and how we can improve AI systems to benefit human health.

-**Research Interests:** computational neuroscience, machine learning, neuroimaging, genomics
+**Research Interests:** computational neuroscience, machine learning, artificial intelligence, neuroimaging, genomics

 Background
 ------
 I received my Bachelor’s degree in Cognitive & Brain Sciences from Tufts University.
 At Tufts, I worked as an undergraduate research assistant at the [Tufts Human Computer Interaction Lab](https://tufts-hci-lab.github.io/) and the [Integrative Cognitive Neuroscience Lab](https://tuftsiconlab.weebly.com/).
 I also played on the Tufts men’s soccer team where I competed for four years and won two DIII National Championships.

-After undergrad, I worked as a neuroimaging research technician and data analyst at Columbia University’s Department of Neurology and Biostatistics.
+After undergrad, I worked as a data technician and analyst at Columbia University’s Department of Neurology and Biostatistics.

 In my free time I enjoy biking, travelling, and supporting Arsenal FC.